 Some estimations (for routine tasks) will be more or less accurate, some will be not.
 But even the least accurate estimation is better than no estimation.

-Estimation of tasks allows to understand what can be done during the considered period of time.
+Estimation of tasks allows understanding of what can be done during the considered period of time.
 Plan it!

 Apply all your imagination to improve the process as you are the master of methodology!

-- Which Japanese term you pick for your work flow
+- Which Japanese term do you pick for your workflow?

-- Was your workflow applied on any of Japanese factories, or not
+- Was your workflow used on any of the Japanese factories, or not

 I never start doing new tasks immediately and put them in backlog first.
 So any task's life-cycle is always: backlog -> scheduled -> in-progress/cancelled -> done